microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 </div>

-Azure Policy has many effects, but in this lab we are going to focus on the 3 main effects that can be applied to resources: Deny, Modify, and DeployIfNotExists.
+Azure Policy has many effects, but in this lab you will focus on the 3 main effects that can be applied to resources:
+- Deny
+- Modify
+- DeployIfNotExists

 Each effect has a different impact on the resources that are evaluated against the policy.

 <div class="task" data-title="Tasks">

 > - For each effect, you'll be deploying a Policy Definition and assign on your dedicated resource groups (or sub resources).
 > - You will then follow the instructions and manipulate your dedicated resources to trigger the policy effect (whether it is a deny, modify, or a deployIfNotExists).
 > - You will then check the compliance status of your resources.
-> - You will change the default parameters to see how the policies change their behavior.
+> - Finally, you will change the default parameters to see how the policies change their behavior.

 </div>

-## 1- Getting started with the Deny effect
+## Getting started with the Deny effect

 Let's start by crafting a policy that denies the creation of network security group rules that allow inbound traffic from public IP addresses into the virtual network.
-The policy will take as a parameter a list of allowed IP ranges in case we need to allow some specific IP addresses (like CDN IPs or Proxy IPs).
+The policy will take as a parameter a list of allowed IP ranges in case you need to allow some specific IP addresses (like CDN IPs or Proxy IPs).

+### Discover the policy definition
 <details>
-<summary>📚 STEP 1 - Discover the policy definition of deploy</summary>
+<summary>📚 Open the Policy definition to deploy</summary>

 ```json
 {